ensdomains/docs/ens-improvement-proposals/ensip-16-offchain-metadata.md

     function isApprovedFor(bytes context, bytes32 node, bytes delegate) returns (bool);

     /** @dev Returns the owner of the resolver on L2
-     * @return name can be l2 chain name or url if offchain
      * @return coinType according to https://github.com/ensdomains/address-encoder
      * @return graphqlUrl url of graphql endpoint that provides additional information about the offchain name and its subdomains
      * @return storageType 0 = EVM, 1 = Non blockchain, 2 = Starknet